 During the Great Recession, when many homeowners got “underwater” on their homes, meaning they owed more on their mortgage loans than their homes were worth, short sales were commonplace.
-While you don’t see them as often today, many are still a resource for homeowners struggling to keep up with their mortgage payments.
+Short sales are still a resource for homeowners struggling to keep up with their mortgage payments.

 A short sale allows struggling homeowners to work with their lender to sell their home.
 This helps the borrower to get out from under mortgage debt and results in less damage to their credit than a foreclosure (more on that later).

-Short sales are typically priced under market, so they are attractive to first-time buyers and investors hoping to flip or rent the property.
+Short sales are attractive to first-time buyers and investors hoping to flip or rent the property.

 To short sell a home, the seller will need to file a hardship letter with the lender stating why the mortgage can’t be fully repaid, along with documentation like pay stubs and tax returns.
 The lender will use this information to decide whether to approve the home for a short sale.
 If approved, the property will be designated as a short sale in the sales listing, and offers made on the home will be sent to the lender/seller to accept, counter or reject.

 The time frame in a short sale varies from that of a traditional sale.
-The lender can take weeks (or months) to reply to an offer.
-Then, if the offer is accepted, the lender can ask for the loan to close quickly, typically in a couple of weeks.
+The lender can take weeks to make a decision on an offer.
+Then, an approval letter will be issued by the lender detailing the terms of the deal.

 Some lenders, including Quicken Loans, offer programs so the buyer’s lender can begin underwriting the new loan as soon as the buyer has a signed purchase agreement from the seller.
 Sometimes, this gives buyers more time to close the loan.

 Also available from Quicken Loans is the Power Buying Process™.